RachelFoare/Pangenome-construction-using-VG/README.md

 ```sh
 conda install -c bioconda samtools
 ```
-SAMTools will be used later to edit the VCF files to make subgroups with 0.1% minor allele frequency or above, and to merge all VCF files into one.
+SAMTools will be used later to edit the VCF files to make subgroups with 0.1% minor allele frequency or above.

 Creating an environment, here ```pang```, in conda :
 ```sh